tobiasmiosczka/KDMManager/README.md

-# KDMManager
+# KdmManager
-KDMManager is a tool for projectionists to automatically download KDMs from e-mail servers and upload them to screen servers.
+KdmManager is a tool for projectionists to automatically download KDMs from e-mail servers and upload them to screen servers.

 Download
 -------------------------------------
-You can download the latest release [here][1].
+The latest release can be downloaded [here][1].

 Setup
 -------------------------------------
-In order to assign each downloaded KDM to a server/projector, each ftp login needs a specific string value (in the program it is called "serial"), which can be copied from an existing KDM.
+In order to assign each downloaded KDM to a server/projector, each ftp login needs a specific string value (serial), which can be copied from an existing KDM.
 The code below shows where this attribute is stored inside a KDM.

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="no" ?>